HiDefTextiles/HiDefKnits/README.md

 Glófi produces mostly for its own brand, VARMA, but also for other designers and companies under their brands such as Cintamani, Farmers Market, Vík Prjónsdóttir, Andrea by Andrea and Júniform.
 Our collaboration with Glófi will help us better understand the commercial market and further learn how make our HiDef: Knits suit the needs of that market

-The collaboration with **University of Iceland** is to auto-generate knitting garments that would be considered aesthetically pleasing.
+The collaboration with **University of Iceland** is to auto-generate knitting garments that would be optimized with respect to aesthetics and functionality.
 Dr. Tómas Philip Rúnarsson, professor at University of Iceland, will supervise a masters student in computational engineering (position to be advertised for the school year 2017-18).
 The research project is machine learning based on identifying and extrapolating key features that identify with popular patterns on Ravelry.
 The feature can be text sentiments analysis in conjunction with image pattern analysis.
+Patterns detected will be constrained by optimizing them with respect to functionality.
 Dr. Helga Ingimundardóttir of HiDef: Knits, will co-supervise the MSc student.
-The objective is to publish and present the research at the conference series Learning and Intelligent Optimization (LION), and submit a paper to an ISI publication such as Journal of Heuristics.

 3.3.
 Budget
 -----------